-Identifying Pharmaceutical Waste
+01 / Identifying Pharmaceutical Waste

+If you are not sure, err on the side of caution.
 Any waste containing medicinal drugs, including expired prescriptions and contaminated paraphernalia such as vials, syringes, and intravenous equipment, must be disposed of using the rules and protocols established for the management of pharmaceutical waste.

 Improper storage and disposal of pharmaceutical waste can result in the same adverse occurrences associated with hazardous waste: environmental pollution and danger to human health.
 As a result, a legal duty of care exists for any organization that produces, manages, stores or disposes of pharmaceutical waste.